Little critters, big impact

 She is doing this with the help of ants and termites as indicators of rehabilitation.
-Using a method called metabarcoding of DNA samples by capturing each species’ genetic signature at former Northern Territory mine sites to analyse the health of the ecosystem.
+The method, called metabarcoding of DNA samples, captures each species’ genetic signature at former Northern Territory mine sites to analyse the health of the ecosystem.

-Allyson found that many researchers avoid invertebrate sampling due to its complexity, requiring a specialist for identification of the large number of potential species.
-To combat this complexity, she is using environmental DNA (eDNA) in addition to typical identification methods.
+Allyson found that many researchers avoid invertebrate sampling due to the complexity, requiring a specialist for identification of the large number of potential species.
+To combat this issue, she is using environmental DNA (eDNA) in addition to typical identification methods.

 Eyes on the future

-Allyson has her sights set on the long-term goals, using sample collections at Ranger Uranium mine in Kakadu National Park, she hopes to help develop long-term monitoring to be incorporated into the national park.
+By using sample collections at Ranger Uranium Mine in Kakadu National Park, Allyson hopes to help develop long-term monitoring to be incorporated into the national park.

 “The data from DNA sequences can be stored and reanalysed years later.
 When more species are added to reference databases the analysis can be rerun and more can be picked up over time, which is great for regulatory monitoring.”

 The signs of invertebrates returning means some larger animals have a food source and can return to a disturbed site too.
 We need invertebrates to be back before everything else comes back to the land.

 Using data collected from her samplings at Ranger Uranium Mine, Nabarlek Uranium Mine, Pine Creek Gold Mine and Jabiluka Mine, Allyson's goal is to develop a cost-effective and reliable technique for assessing the restoration efforts of mine sites.

 “My goal is to develop a method for monitoring terrestrial invertebrate bioindicators long-term and make it more available for different companies and organisations to use the technology to assess land restoration,” she said.